Does Your Corporation LLC LLP Need To File A Bankruptcy Case?

 Thus, whether or not a corporation receives a discharge of debts is a big “who cares?” because it simply doesn’t affect anything.
 If a corporation is going out of business, it simply doesn’t matter whether the debts are discharged or not because the corporation’s creditors will just sue the corporation and recover against whatever assets of the corporation are available and that does not affect the principals of the corporation.

 Most of the time, what these owners of corporation are really looking to do is file a bankruptcy for themselves personally—not the corporation.

 In such cases, they should consult with a bankruptcy attorney about an individual bankruptcy case.

 When Corporate Bankruptcy Does Make Sense

-However, there are times where filing a Chapter 7 case for a corporation is beneficial.
+There are times where filing a Chapter 7 case for a corporation is beneficial.

-In the case where the corporation has assets and wants to stop doing business, having an independent Trustee appointed to sell and disburse assets to creditors can eliminate that responsibility for the owner(s) of the corporation and release them from liability for not having properly disbursed corporate assets and winding up the corporation properly.
+In the case where the corporation has a lot of assets and wants to stop doing business, having an independent Trustee appointed to sell and disburse assets to creditors can eliminate that responsibility for the owner(s) of the corporation and release them from liability for not having properly disbursed corporate assets and winding up the corporation properly.